MoonPoet/xaprb-src/content/blog/2014/how-to-tune-guitar.md

 Not really.
 In the equal-tempered tuning, in fact, **there is only one perfect
 interval: the octave**.
 All other intervals are imperfect, or "tempered."

-* The 5th is a little "narrow" -- the higher note in the interval is slightly flat
+* The 5th is a little "narrow"---the higher note in the interval is slightly flat
-* The 4th is a little "wide" -- the higher note is sharp
+* The 4th is a little "wide"---the higher note is sharp
 * The major 3rd is even wider than the 4th

 Other intervals are wide or narrow, just depending on where their frequencies fall